CoquiCoders/beta-book/toolkit/README.md

 # Toolkit

-Many tools have been key to our process and we want to share with everyone our resources.
+Many tools have been key to our process and we want to share our resources with everyone.

 We made it a priority to use open-source tools.